-Leaving her gown in a silver puddle on the floor, she unrolled black Spandex leggings from her thighs and adjusted the top of the sleeveless bodysuit as she pulled on gloves that extended past her shoulders.
+Leaving her gown in a silver puddle on the floor, she unrolled black Spandex leggings from her thighs and adjusted the top of the sleeveless bodysuit as she pulled on gloves long enough to cup her shoulders.
 She pushed open the round window over the toilet and waited.

 “Mom, Dad, this is for you,” she whispered.

 She curled and uncurled her hands, running the mission brief through a head that felt suddenly full of sludge and wished it were over.